Complete Inference of Causal Relations between Dynamical Systems: Inferring causality from manifold dimensions

-In case of full determinism, also called generalized synchrony, the caused time series are fully determined by the cause.
-In this case there is no point in considering them as different systems, we have only two copies/observations of the same system (maybe with a time delay).
-Thus, this particular unidirectional coupling can not be distinguished from the circularly coupled case: the reconstructed topologies are equivalent in both cases.
+In the case of full determinism, also known as generalized synchrony, the caused time series are entirely determined by the cause.
+In this scenario, considering them as different systems is not meaningful; we essentially have two copies/observations of the same system (potentially with a time delay).
+Thus, this specific unidirectional coupling cannot be distinguished from the bidirectionally coupled case, as the reconstructed topologies are equivalent in both scenarios.

-There are particular cases, when the common driver remains hidden.
-If the common cause coexists with a direct connection at least in one direction, then the direct connection ensures that all the information of the cause is present in the joint, thus the direct connection(s) will be detectable, while the common driver remains hidden.
+There are specific cases where the common driver remains concealed.
+If the common cause coexists with a direct connection in at least one direction, the direct connection ensures that all the information from the cause is present in the joint; as a result, the direct connection(s) will be detectable, while the common driver remains hidden.

-Theoretically, causality is a transitive relation.
-Thus, indirect causal relations (through a chain of direct connections) should be identified as direct causal relation as well.
-However in real world applications the additive noise can result in non-transitive directed causal relations between multiple systems.
+In theory, causality is a transitive relation.
+Consequently, indirect causal relations (occurring through a chain of direct connections) should be identified as direct causal relations as well.
+However, in real-world applications, additive noise can lead to non-transitive directed causal relations among multiple systems.